Cisthene barnesii (Dyar, 1904)

 Photograph copyright: Merrill A. Peterson

 This species can be identified easily in the Pacific Northwest by its southern Idaho distribution, small size, black forewing with an orange transverse line, and red or yellow hindwing with a black margin.
 Many similar Cisthene species are found in the Great Plains and southwestern United States.
-Cisthene barnesii is the only species of the genus in the Pacific Northwest and is unlikely to be confused with any other moth in our area.
+Cisthene barnesii is the only species of the genus in the Pacific Northwest and the only other similar moth in our area is Polix coloradella (in the Oecophoridae - a family not featured on this website).
+P. coloradella has a black hindwing and a somewhat different forewing pattern.

 This species has been collected in dry bunchgrass steppe habitats in the Pacific Northwest.
 It can be moderately common in this habitat in its limited range.